nodejs/node/doc/api/fs.md

 * `birthtime` "Birth Time" - Time of file creation.
 Set once when the file is created.
 On filesystems where birthtime is not available, this field may instead hold either the `ctime` or `1970-01-01T00:00Z` (ie, unix epoch timestamp `0`).
-Note that this value may be greater than `atime` or `mtime` in this case.
+This value may be greater than `atime` or `mtime` in this case.
 On Darwin and other FreeBSD variants, also set if the `atime` is explicitly set to an earlier value than the current `birthtime` using the utimes(2) system call.

-Prior to Node.js v0.12, the `ctime` held the `birthtime` on Windows systems.
-Note that as of v0.12, `ctime` is not "creation time", and on Unix systems, it never was.
+Prior to Node.js 0.12, the `ctime` held the `birthtime` on Windows systems.
+As of 0.12, `ctime` is not "creation time", and on Unix systems, it never was.

 ## Class: fs.WriteStream
 <!-- YAML